-Strongly Disagree Disagree Neutral Agree Strongly Agree Prefer not to respond c.
+Strongly Diamana Mandual A Strongly Prefer not Disagree Disagree Neutral Agree Agree to respond c.
 On or around this campus, I feel safe from sexual assault or abuse. d.
 On or around this campus, I feel safe from stalking.

-16. Using the scale provided, please indicate the degree to which you agree or disagree with the following statements about sexual misconduct.
+16. Using the scale provided, please indicate the degree to which you agree or disagree with the following statements about sexual misconduct.21